First Offense DUI Attorney in Denver

 - Write down what you remember about the stop, the officer’s instructions, and how testing was offered, while details are still fresh.

-- Contact a first offense dui lawyer as soon as you can so you do not miss important choices about court and DMV hearings.
+- Contact a first offense DUI lawyer as soon as you can so you do not miss important choices about court and DMV hearings.

 Colorado DMV hearings are separate from the court and have their own rules.
 These hearings can be scheduled only if they are requested within the time allowed on your paperwork.
 We help clients understand these time limits and what to expect if a hearing is set, including how evidence is presented there.